william-luk/IEO-Project3-CaseStudy/README.md

-# Your Experience is My Experience
+# Your Experience is My Mine
 ## Visualizing an Installation for Group Interaction

 In this project, students are asked to develop their Project 2 prototypes into a conceptualized application of their sensors and physical computing systems.
 As they proceeded in each process of Project 1 and 2, the next step is to visualize how their prototypes may be used, how they should function and what new ideas can be created in their design research.